TUI & Dashboard

 Layout

-The terminal UI has four main regions:
+The terminal UI has three main regions:

 Segments